WJGardnerJr/AMI-Color-Checksum-Calc/README.md

 This program can be called in a couple of ways:
  - You can simply launch it and interact with the terminal.
  - Command line arguments are parsed, so you can call the program from a command line as follows:
-    - For 64 KB AMI Color (or older style AMI) BIOSes, use checksumcalc.exe -ami filename.bin or checksumcalc.exe ami filename.bin
+    - For 64 KB AMI Color (or older style AMI) BIOSes, use:
+        - checksumcalc.exe -ami filename.bin
+        - checksumcalc.exe ami filename.bin
-    - For 32 KB VGA BIOSes, use checksumcalc.exe -vga filename.bin checksumcalc.exe vga filename.bin
+    - For 32 KB VGA BIOSes, use:
+        - checksumcalc.exe -vga filename.bin
+        - checksumcalc.exe vga filename.bin

 See here for more information about this process: https://www.vogons.org/viewtopic.php?t=82233